Hellisotherpeople/CX_DB8/README.md

 It will then prompt you to add card text into Ctrl-D is pressed.
 Then it will ask for a card tag, or allow the user to give a "generic" summary by entering -1.

+It will ask you what percentile that you want underlined and highlighted. this is user dependent based on the size of the summary.

 It will then prompty for a card author and date, and then the citation.
 After all of this are entered, the summary is generated and the prompt will ask you to either continue execution with a "y" or to end exeuction.

 Depending on the paramaters chosen, summarization may take a long time (more accurate) or be nearly instant.